 D. Types of materials and formats: Monographs and serial publications are the most commonly acquired type of publication.
 This includes dictionaries, indexes, abstracts, encyclopedias, and specialized bibliographies.
-Transactions and proceeedings are acquired selectively, as are major microform or print collections as funding permits.
+Transactions and proceedings are acquired selectively, as are major microform or print collections as funding permits.
 Antiquarian materials and manuscripts from other countries, films or videos, and introductory textbooks are not collected.
 Popular treatments are selectively collected when they represent interest groups, policy directions, or practical applications.
 Government documents and maps are selected by librarians who deal with these special formats, although legal materials and reports of private and quasi-public foundations or citizen groups are sometimes collected when they deal with breaking or traditional public policy topics.
-All MSU PhD disserations and masters theses are collected, as well as publications of MSU faculty or research centers.
-Computerized databases are acquired as appropriate, making sure we do not provide the same information in both paper and electronic fashion.
+All MSU PhD dissertations and masters theses are collected, as well as publications of MSU faculty or research centers.
+Databases are acquired as appropriate, making sure we do not provide the same information in both paper and electronic fashion.

 For new or additional possible depositories consult Simmons College Graduate School of Library and Information Science List of Data Repositories and the Registry of Research Data Repositories.

 F. Date of publication: Although we have older materials in our collection, most of the materials in our library were acquired since the 1960s when Michigan State became a major national university.
-Current materials are emphacized; retrospective acquisitions are very selective.
+Current materials are emphasized; retrospective acquisitions are very selective.